 After a period of abandon, the estate was restored at the creation of the Fondation Claude Monet in 1980.
-Listed as a “Jardin Remarquable” for its outstanding beauty, the gardens have become a major tourist attraction, the second in Normandy after Mont-Saint-Michel, welcoming over 530,000 visitors each year.
+Listed as a “Jardin Remarquable” for its outstanding beauty, Monet’s Gardens in Giverny have become a major tourist attraction, the second in Normandy after Mont-Saint-Michel.
+The site welcomes over 530,000 visitors each year.

 The two gardens of Giverny

 The gardens of Giverny include two distinctive parts: the flower garden of Clos-Normand and the Japanese-style water garden.
 They have been recently restored to the specifications wished by Monet.

 The Clos-Normand or Norman Garden was originally a simple orchard with a few banks of flowers and a border on either side of the path leading to the lower end of the domain.
 The painter spent years transforming the garden into a real flower garden by planting thousands of flowers in straight-lined patterns.
 Walls were lowered down so Monet could see the Seine and the hillsides from the garden.
 The original cypress trees where replaced with arch trellises supporting climbing roses.

 Trees, Plants and Flowers

 The Norman Garden includes several trees such as cherry, apple and maple trees of Japan, chestnut trees, and lime trees.

 - Spring flowers: iris, snowdrops, Christmas roses, primeroses, pansies, crocus, daffodil, forget-me-nots, tulips, oriental poppies, clematis…